The Red Sea's Legendary Southern Waters

 There is no departure tax when leaving Egypt or Sudan.

 Passports: Passengers travelling to Egypt and Sudan must have six months valid on their passport from the date of departure from Sudan.
-It is your responsibility to check enaure your passport is valid and you fulfil any entry requirements.
+It is your responsibility to check and ensure that your passport is valid and you fulfil any entry requirements.
 British nationals should visit www.fco.gov.uk

-You will require a minimum of 4 blank pages in your passport.
+You will require a minimum of four blank pages in your passport.
 Guests from other nationalities should check with their respective consular office.

 On arrival on the boat, the Sudanese entry visas, taxes and fees will have to be paid in cash, as these are not included in the cost of your holiday.
 The cost is currently €400 + $155.
 These fees have to be paid in these currencies.You will receive the paperwork at time of booking and are required to return the visa information form for Sudan as soon as possible.
 A minimum of 6 weeks may be required to process your paperwork.

 When you return back to Marsa Alam's Port Ghaleb at the end of your trip on Royal Evolution, a further Egyptian visa will be purchased for you.
 This is included as part of the local payment made.

 Recommended vaccinations are yellow fever, cholera, typhoid, tetanus and meningitis C. Some guests are advised to take antimalarial tablets.